-In Kacanik, on the route south to Macedonia, the KLA has taken control one of the few buildings standing and is insisting that returning refugees should register with them.
-The same is happening in many other towns, and Serbian civilians have repeatedly complained to Nato that they are being intimidated by the KLA.
+In the town of Kacanik, on the route south to Macedonia, the KLA has taken over one of the few buildings standing and is insisting that returning refugees should register with them.
+The same is said to be happening in many other towns, and Serbian civilians have repeatedly complained to Nato that they are being intimidated by the KLA.

 The problems of bringing the KLA under Nato control are sure to concern the leaders of the world's richest countries, plus Russia, meeting at the G8 summit in Cologne.
-The leaders are promising sweeping aid for rebuilding Kosovo and the Balkans, but may warn today that no aid will go to Yugoslavia while Slobodan Milosevic remains in power.
+The leaders are promising sweeping aid for rebuilding Kosovo and the Balkans, but may warn today that not a penny of aid will go to Yugoslavia while Slobodan Milosevic remains in power.

 Yesterday the Foreign Secretary, Robin Cook, said more than 100 bodies had been found at Velika Krusa in southwestern Kosovo, a five-fold increase from earlier estimates.
 The discovery, by a British forensic team led by Detective Chief Superintendent John Bunn, "bears out the reports we had from refugees", said Mr Cook.

 The US Secretary of State, William Cohen, visited suspected mass graves in the American sector of Kosovo yesterday, and President Bill Clinton is due in Macedonia on Tuesday.

-Last night, officials at the summit were starting to agree details on the "stability pact" for south-eastern Europe - in effect a Marshall Plan for the Balkans.
+Last night officials at the summit were starting to agree details on the "stability pact" for south-eastern Europe - in effect a Marshall Plan for the Balkans.
 Yesterday the EU approved a three-year 1.5bn euros (pounds 975m) emergency-aid programme.
 A conference of donor countries will be held in July, with a follow-up in the autumn to make a full assessment of the help required.
-Estimates range from $20bn (pounds 13bn) to $100bn over five years.Reuse content
+Estimates range from $20bn (pounds 13bn) to $100bn (pounds 65bn) over a five-year period.Reuse content